Neuffexx/DisplayKeys-IS/README.md

 ## Whats Next?
 Well I plan to add/improve on the following
 - Clean Up UI
+  - Make preview more accurate to final result
 - Improve Image Splitting Logic
 - Saving/Loading presets aka. profiles (in case you find combos that work for you)
 - Automate Profile Assignment !
 Base Camp Only !
 (Need to look into how)